- Holidays by Type

 The levadas criss-cross the island through some amazingly varied scenery.
 You can walk through acres of picturesque farmland, and then choose a route through Europe’s largest laurel forest.
 The paths grant access to Madeira’s rugged highlands, from which you can look down on the clouds that roll into the valleys from the sea.
 And thanks to Madeira’s gentle climate, the levadas are accessible all year round.

-Rabaçal and the 25 Fontes on the west side of the island – a landscape of springs and waterfalls – is the third day’s walking (graded “moderate”).
+Rabaçal and the 25 Fontes on the west side of the island – a landscape of springs and waterfalls – is a full day’s walking (graded “moderate”).
 And finally, there’s a chance to see the beautiful mountain scenery of the central region, on a walk that includes ancient heather forests and the highest point on Madeira (walk graded “challenging”).

 To make it easier to explore some of the best walks in Madeira they are available as organised excursions from Atlantic Holidays - see our walking excursions page.
-What’s more, if you want a more flexible walking itinerary that’s exactly geared to your level of ability, Atlantic Travel’s resident representatives can put together variations on the walking programme during your stay in the resort.
+What’s more, if you want a more flexible walking itinerary that’s exactly geared to your level of ability, Atlantic Holidays resident representative can put together variations on the walking programme during your stay in the resort.